President and Chief Executive Officer

 Do you accept applications from local (in-town) visitors?

-Although we strongly prefer out-of-town applicants, we invite any early or mid-career economist to apply.
+With an idea of extending our research network, we strongly prefer out-of-town applicants, but we invite any early or midcareer economist to apply.

 Do you give permission to visitors to access Atlanta Fed special data, such as the business sentiment survey?

-We will grant data access on a case-by-case basis.
-Most likely, that will depend on the economist(s) working with the data set.
+We will grant data access on a case-by-case basis, likely depending on the economist(s) working with the data set.
 Please indicate your interest in a particular data set in the Special Request box, and we will take it into consideration.

 Do you prefer current coauthors for the visiting positions?